Call for Papers: OGEL Special Issue on a "Review of the Energy Sector in Ghana"

 - Management of risk in the upstream petroleum sector in Ghana

 - Renewable energy developments

 - Power sector reforms.

 Papers outside of these topics but associated with the broad subject of the call will also be considered.
-Papers should be submitted by the end of August 2020 to the editor directly with the subject line 'OGEL Ghana'.
+Papers should be submitted to the editor directly with the subject line 'OGEL Ghana'.